vignan07081999/AstroHAT/README.md

 **License**

-This project is licensed under the [LICENSE NAME].
+This project is not yet licensed

 **Disclaimer**